NCBI-Hackathons/VirusDiscoveryProject/contigs_readme.md

 ### Amazon

   The metadata is loaded into s3 and can be accessed via the Athena web console by creating a new database.
-First select query data in Amazon S3, then Add a table manually, then specify the location of the input data set as `s3://experimental-sra-metagenome-contigs-us-east-1/metadata/`, then select csv as the data format, then select bulk add columns and paste the field below intot he text box
+First select query data in Amazon S3, then Add a table manually.
+Next, specify the location of the input data set as `s3://experimental-sra-metagenome-contigs-us-east-1/metadata/`.
+Finally, select csv as the data format followed by selecting bulk add columns and pasting the field below into the text box.

 ```
   accession string,